Vub Upgrades - Offline to Online

 Step One: Draft and Standard Vubs in the Offline Edit

-Draft and standard vubs are used in offline edit workflows to explore and prove the creative intent of the visual dub.
+Draft and Standard vubs are used in offline edit workflows to explore and prove the creative intent of the visual dub.
 You’ll have:

 - Uploaded proxy resolution source to DeepEditor.

-- Generated a draft or standard vub to review in the timeline.
+- Generated a Draft or Standard vub to review in the timeline.

 Once you and the production team are happy with the result and want to carry the vub through to final delivery, it’s time to move into the online edit.